TeamOpenSmartGlasses/SmartGlassesManager/README.md

+# Live Life Captions

 ## TODO

-x - clean code so it's modular
-- provide interface that always pushes the latest live captions
-- make server in python that will connect to the Android Vuzix WearableAI server
-- System.out log the closed captions in vuzix blade
-- make GUI in vuzix blade to display the captions
+x - clean code so it's modular x - provide interface that always pushes the latest live captions x - make server in python that will connect to the Android Vuzix WearableAI server x - System.out log the closed captions in vuzix blade x - make GUI in vuzix blade to display the captions
 - get running on pocket worn SBC with bluetooth headset microphone and speaker
 - add VAD so we don't waste our time, bandwidth, and money transcriving non-speech
     - Google webRTC VAD is one of the best and well supported for python 4 : https://github.com/wiseman/py-webrtcvad